Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 Advantages of migrations à la Lino:

 • They make the process of deploying applications and upgrading production sites simpler and more transparent.
-As a site maintainer you will simply write a Python dump before upgrading (using the old version), and then load that dump after upgrading (with the new version).
+As a server administrator you will simply write a Python dump before upgrading (using the old version), and then load that dump after upgrading (with the new version).
 See Upgrading a production site for details.

 • They can help in situations where you would need a magician.
 For example your users accidentally deleted a bunch of data from their database and they don’t have a recent backup.
 See Repairing data for an example.